hiruma87/arch_script/README.md

     ./btrfs_part.sh
     ```

-2, Installing base arch
+2. Installing base arch
    - At the end of btrfs_part.sh, it will automatically download the install.sh script
    - The scrpt will set the ntp and generate fstab file
    - To manually download the install file
    ```bash
     curl https://raw.githubuser.com/hiruma87/arch_script/main/install.sh -o install.sh
+   ```
+   - The file already made as executable, so you can run it using either of this command
+     ```bash
+     ./install.sh
+     ```
+     or
+     ```bash
+     sh install.sh
      ```